December 15, 2017

 Let’s start with the basics for the uninitiated:

 Fast waaaaay forward and enter Empire Touring, who made it their mission to bring you music from The Easybeats and Steve Wright, performed by Australia’s rock n roll royalty: Chris Cheney, Phil Jamieson, Kram, Tex Perkins & Tim Rogers.
-This full-blown musical experience is bound to resonate with music aficionados.

 Photos by KAVV